NFL DFS picks, Bills vs. Texans: 'Thursday Night Football' daily fantasy lineup advice

 Top NFL DFS picks for Bills vs. Texans

 Part of McClure's NFL DFS strategy for 'Thursday Night Football' is Bills quarterback Josh Allen, who has an over/under of 224.5 passing yards and 33.5 rushing yards.
 The reigning MVP nearly single-handedly won many NFL DFS contests for whomever rostered him last week with 317 yards and three touchdowns through the air, plus 40 yards and three scores on the ground.
+He's the only player in NFL history to record at least three rushing scores and three passing scores in a regular season game.
 Allen has multiple total touchdowns in all but one game this season and leads all quarterbacks in Fantasy points for the fourth time in his career.
 While Houston has an elite defense, it is susceptible on the ground to quarterbacks as each of the last three it faced had at least 33 rushing yards, despite each being less mobile than Allen.
 See who else to roster at SportsLine.

 Another of McClure's NFL DFS picks is Texans tight end Dalton Schultz.
 He's come on strong as of late with Davis Mills under center.
 Schultz has at least six catches and 51 yards in each of the last three weeks, with one total touchdown.
 He's averaging 60.5 receiving yards over his last six games and is on pace to have career highs in both catches and yards this season.
+He also showed out in his last primetime game, going for season highs in both receptions (nine) and yards (98) on MNF versus Seattle.
 Buffalo hasn't faced many top-tier TEs this season, but Travis Kelce -- who has fewer targets and catches than Schultz in 2025 -- had 66 yards and 2-point score versus the Bills in Week 9.
 See more NFL DFS picks at SportsLine.

 New users can also check out the latest FanDuel promo code and get $150 in bonus bets at FanDuel if your $5 bet wins.